pshilviu/amber-music/README.md

 There are two folders in the Runnables one

 API:
 - Requirements dotnet Core 3.1
 - Run Amber.Music.Api.exe or dotnet Amber.Music.Api.dll (starts on http:5000)

 UI:
 - Install Angular's http server to be able to server the compiled code
-  - npm install angular-http-server -g
+- ```npm install angular-http-server -g```
-	- from the context of the UI folder run the following command to start
+- from the context of the UI folder run the following command to start a the application and open a browser window
-	- angular-http-server --path . -p 4200 --open (should open a browser window with the UI)
+- ```angular-http-server --path . -p 4200 --open```

 ### From the codebase

 In case you want to run the application you can do so via Visual Studio:

-API
+API:
 - please make sure you run it using Amber.Music.Api profile so that it can run on http port 5000, or https port 5001
 - in case you want/need to run the API on a different port, the UI will need the to have the API url updating in app.settings.ts

-UI
+UI:
 - the usual Angular process, from the root of the UI folder
-	- npm install
+- ```npm install```
-	- ng serve -o
+- ```ng serve -o```

 ### Functionality implemented
 - searching artists by name